shwetajoshi601/customer-finder/README.md

 ## Running Test Cases

 Unit test cases for this application have been written using the Mocha framework.
-Before running the test cases, ensure you update the path of the customerDataSrc field in the test/unit/test-data in the following JSON files.
+Before running the test cases, ensure you update the path of the customerDataSrc field in the JSON files present in test/unit/test-data.
+Each of these files are supplied as input to different test cases for different scenarios.

-Follow the below steps to run test cases:
+Follow the below steps to run the test cases:

 **1. Build**
 Build the test file using the following command: